animal-tree/Another-Version/2-Opposing-views.md

 The encroaching mental state on the social and self-image-based fronts began its march from the hair loss.

-When I returned, my isolation on the work-based front deepened, as I was getting ready to submit my MHDPA innovation paper, coinciding with my first-ever hospitalization, the second time my frontier research ideas coincided with a sudden major health crisis, either 100% externally caused in the first instance, or unprecedented and highly dissociated from me, as in, suspiciously unlike me, in this instance.
+When I returned, my isolation on the work-based front deepened, as I was getting ready to submit my MHDPA innovation paper, coinciding with my first-ever hospitalization, the second time my frontier research ideas coincided with a sudden major health crisis, either 100% externally caused in the first instance, or unprecedented for me, almost suspiciously so, in this instance.

 I was also doing yoga, together with meditation and pranayama, every day, intensely and in deep trance through each session, by myself on a yoga mat or the floor, a yoga taught to me through the advanced technique of TM, that was being taught in tandem with a meditation retreat at a zen center I went on, earlier on my 23rd birthday, on November 18, 2018, where one of the instructors actually learned that it was my birthday and brought me cake and got everybody to sing happy birthday for me.
 It turned out, rather ironically/unfortunately, it was somebody else's birthday that day or weekend, too, who was in the large dining area where the instructor brought me a cake, announced to everybody (against my will) that it was my birthday, and they all sang to me, but not to him (not knowing it was his birthday).
 He later told me, with good humor.
 Most (well, definitely all) of the people there were older than me.